 The World Englishes Committee consists of the following Marion L. Brittain Postdoctoral Fellows:

-Dr. Eric Lewis, associate editor of RAMBLE
+Dr. Eric Lewis, assistant editor

 Eric is a native of St. Louis, MO, and he received his B.A. in English and philosophy from William Jewell College and his Ph.D. in English from the University of Notre Dame.
 He studies reader-character relationships in twentieth- and twenty-first-century British, Irish, and Global Anglophone fiction, but his true passions are complicated board games, romantic comedies, and scary movies.